All Episodes

 Thank you very much.

-I was reading recently that Drudge Report is breaking new records, how they have, you know, over a billion hits just in the month of July.
+I was reading recently that Drudge Report is breaking the records, how they have, you know, over a billion hits just in the month of July.

-And my question to you was I noticed that when I'm on the Drudge Report and I'm scrolling through trying to take in all the headlines, and I notice that the page reloads rather frequently every couple of minutes, actually.
+And my question to you was, I noticed that when I'm on the Drudge Report and I'm scrolling through trying to take in all the headlines, I noticed that the page reloads rather frequently every couple of minutes, actually.

 And I was wondering if you thought that that might fudge the number of hits that are actually getting, you know, the same person can get registered multiple times within their one visit to the page.